IDAES/idaes-pse/docs/tutorials/getting_started/mac_osx.rst

 .. warning::

-   The IDAES binary extensions are not yet supported on Mac/OSX.
+   The IDAES binary extensions are not yet supported on Mac/OSX with an Intel processor.

    .. container:: collapsible